TimmyLin21/Job-listings-with-filtering/README.md

 ### Continued development

 First of all, I would like to get familiar with Web Accessibility, such as WAI-ARIA and AOM.
 Secondly, I'm getting used to using Tailwind but there is still room for improvement.
 Therefore, I'll keep using tailwind for next project.
-Last but not least, I'm going to practice using Vue for the project as well.
+Last but not least, I'm going to practice using Vue for the next project as well.

 ### Useful resources